Connect with others who understand.

 Written by Kelly Crumrin

-According to the National Cancer Institute, 1.5 percent of Americans will be diagnosed with leukemia at some point in their lives.
-Leukemia is the most common type of cancer in children under age 15 and the most common blood cancer in people older than 55 in the United States.
-In 2017, there were 434,982 Americans living with leukemia.
+According to the National Cancer Institute, around 1.5 percent of Americans will be diagnosed with leukemia in their lifetime.
+Leukemia is the most common cancer in children under age 15 and the most common blood cancer in people older than 55 in the United States.
+In 2021, there were an estimated 508,796 Americans living with leukemia.

-Leukemia is a type of blood cancer that begins in the bone marrow when blood stem cells develop abnormally.
-When these abnormal cells begin to invade nearby tissues or break off and migrate to other locations, they have become cancerous.
+Leukemia is a type of blood cancer that begins in the bone marrow (the soft, spongy tissue inside bones) when hematopoietic cells (stem cells that form blood cells) develop abnormalities.
+These abnormal cells then divide uncontrollably and can invade nearby tissues or spread to other parts of the body, becoming cancerous.

 What Causes Leukemia?